apache/fury-site/docs/docs/introduction/introduction.md

 - Row format protocol: a cache-friendly binary random access format, supports skipping serialization and partial serialization, and can convert to column-format automatically.

-New protocols can be added easily based on fury existing buffer, encoding, meta, codegen and other capabilities.
+New protocols can be added easily based on fory existing buffer, encoding, meta, codegen and other capabilities.
 All of those share same codebase, and the optimization for one protocol can be reused by another protocol.

 ## Compatibility

 ### Schema Compatibility

-Fury java object graph serialization support class schema forward/backward compatibility.
+Fory java object graph serialization support class schema forward/backward compatibility.
 The serialization peer and deserialization peer can add/delete fields independently.

-We plan to add support cross-language serialization after [meta compression](https://github.com/apache/fury/issues/203) are finished.
+We plan to add support cross-language serialization after [meta compression](https://github.com/apache/fory/issues/203) are finished.

 ### Binary Compatibility

-We are still improving our protocols, binary compatibility are not ensured between fury releases for now.
-Please `shade` fury if you will upgrade fury in the future.
+We are still improving our protocols, binary compatibility are not ensured between fory releases for now.
+Please `shade` fory if you will upgrade fory in the future.

-Binary compatibility will be ensured before fury 1.0.
+Binary compatibility will be ensured before fory 1.0.

 ## Security